Home

 Georgioupolis, Panormo, Kournas, Stavromenos Bali and many more in Rethymno.

-Malia, Stalis, Hani Kokkini, Agia Pelagia, Amoudara, Hersonissos, Piskopiano, Matala and many more in Iraklio.
+Malia, Stalis, Hani Kokkini, Agia Pelagia, Amoudara, Hersonissos, Piskopiano, Matala and many more in Heraklion.

 Sitia, Agios Nikolaos, Kritsa, Sissi, Ierapetra, Elounda, Makrigialos and many more in Lasithi.

-Our property guides should help you in your search for your perfect plot of land or property.
+Our property guides should help you in your search for your perfect plot of land or property and assist you in buying a Crete property.

 You may have a good idea about where on the Island of Crete you want to buy your dream home.
 Perhaps you've spent time there on holiday for example.
 There are some people of course, who will be uncertain about the location.
 What do you really want?
 Quaint quiet village, bustling resort, or town centre?

-It's important to know what it will be like living in a particular resort or village, particularly over the winter, certainly if you are considering buying a permanent home.
+It's important to know what it will be like living in Crete in a particular resort or village, particularly over the winter, certainly if you are considering buying a permanent home.

 Check out our What, Where and Why Buyer's Guide to Buying in Crete